ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 <!--  -->
 - Management:
 	- There will be an ENTRY ASSESSMENT and a PROBATIONARY period of one semester for every newcomer.
-	- You will need to write daily reports on the days you work on research, summarizing:
+	- You are encouraged to write daily reports (on the days that you work on research), summarizing:
 		- New things you learn and your concrete understanding of them;
 		- New thoughts about your research or related content;
 		- New codes you have written and the issues they deal with;